Cumberland Pass in Colorado is the highest standard passenger vehicle road in the USA

-Cumberland Pass is a mountain pass at an elevation of 3.670m (12,040ft) above the sea level, located in Gunnison County, in the U.S. state of Colorado.
+Cumberland Pass is a mountain pass at an elevation of 3,670m (12,040ft) above sea level, located in Gunnison County, in the U.S. state of Colorado.
 It's said to be one of the highest standard car roads for summer use in the nation.
-It's one of the highest roads of Colorado.
+It's one of the highest roads in Colorado.

 How long is the road to Cumberland Pass?

-Nestled deep within the Sawatch Range of the Rocky Mountains of Colorado, the road to the summit is called County Road 765 (Cumberland Pass Road).
+The road to the summit is called County Road 765 (Cumberland Pass Road).
 The drive is 25.42km (15.8 miles) long, running north-south from Tincup (or Tin Cup) to Pitkin.
-This road is graded and quite easy.

 Is the road to Cumberland Pass in Colorado dangerous?

-Located within Gunnison National Forest, the windy road with many tight turns to the summit is totally unpaved but generally in good condition although it can get bumpy in places.
+This road is graded and quite easy.
+The windy road with many tight turns to the summit is totally unpaved but generally in good condition, although it can get bumpy in places.
 It can be sandy and resemble a washboard.
-It’s generally kept in very good condition and can be accessed by most passenger vehicles without any problems.
+It’s generally kept in very good condition and can be accessed by most passenger vehicles without any problems (suitable for either 4WD or 2WD vehicles).
 The road is never too steep.
 There are a few narrow spots, and the sides have steep drop-offs.
-Take your time and you will have very few difficulties.
+Take your time, and you will have very few difficulties.

 Is the road to Cumberland Pass in Colorado open?